 Cash and cash equivalents consist of time deposits and other securities guaranteed by the United States government or its agencies.
-At June 30, 2013 and 2012, the pooled cash and investments amounted to \$1,515,412 and \$1,401,270, respectively.
-These amounts were pooled with the City of Tulsa and were collateralized by securities that were held by the pledging financial institution or by its trust department or agent in the City of Tulsa's name.
+At June 30, 2014 and 2013, the pooled cash and investments amounted to \$2,057,401 and \$1,515,412, respectively.
+These amounts were pooled with the City of Tulsa ("the City") and were collateralized by securities that were held by the pledging financial institution or by its trust department or agent in the City's name.